Total pageviews

 Ojibwe Thunderbird petroglyph

-The THUNDERBIRD in the men’s ring is a metaphor for our connection with the domains of the manidoog and aadizookaanag, supernatural beings of extraordinary dimension and powers.
+The THUNDERBIRD depicted in the ring on the left (refer to the ring image above) symbolizes our link to the worlds of the manidoog and aadizookaanag, which are supernatural beings of great size and power.

-The design of animikii binesi (thunderbird) symbolizes the relationship that we, as humans, must maintain to the greater world and to other beings in order to reach the state of bimaadiziwin, life in the sense of longetivy, good health and spiritual and mental freedom.
+The design of the animikii binesi (thunderbird) represents the relationship we, as humans, must uphold with the broader world and other beings to achieve bimaadiziwin, a life characterized by longevity, good health, and spiritual and mental freedom.

-This principle is perhaps best reflected by the expression indiniwemaaganag (all my relatives) or by a certain proclamation in Anishinaabe: Gakina-awiiya - "We Are All Related" (Literally: somebody is everyone).
+This principle is perhaps most clearly expressed by the phrase indiniwemaaganag (all my relatives) or by a specific Anishinaabe saying: Gakina-awiiya - "We Are All Related" (Literally: somebody is everyone).

 Gegiinawind Anishinaabeg, naahaa nakinekanaa!